On the path to recovery

 Grit has taken a number of steps to enhance its corporate structure with the ultimate aim of facilitating its inclusion in the UK FTSE Index series and improving liquidity in its shares.
 In the past few months, it has moved its corporate domicile from Mauritius to Guernsey, stepped up to the Premium listing segment of the London Stock Exchange and converted to a sterling quotation.
 The group also de-listed from the Johannesburg Stock Exchange last year, making the London Stock Exchange its primary listing.

 Grit has a portfolio of 54 assets located across eight countries and five asset classes, valued at US$801.9m.
-The group’s assets have a weighted average lease expiry (WALE) of 5.2 years, a weighted average contracted lease escalation of 2.9% per annum and are underpinned by a wide range of blue-chip multinational tenants across a variety of sectors.
+The group’s assets have a weighted average lease expiry (WALE) of 5.2 years, a weighted average contracted lease escalation (built-in rent increases) of 2.9% per annum and are underpinned by a wide range of blue-chip multinational tenants across a variety of sectors.
 Rents are predominantly collected monthly, of which 93.0% are collected in US$, euro or pegged currencies.

 Top 15 tenants